U.S. Banks' Precious Metals Derivative Exposure Surged In The Beginning Of 2017

 The nature of forward exchange contracts protects both parties from unexpected or adverse movements in the currencies’ future spot rates.

-So, these FX Contracts are hedges on the movements of different fiat currencies spot prices.
 We don’t know the percentage breakdown of the Gold or FX contracts.
 However, I would imagine the majority being in the FX Contracts that are hedging the different fiat currencies.

 Now, what is also quite fascinating about the massive increase in the FX & Gold contracts notional values, is that global GDP hasn’t grown that much since 2013.
 According to the World Bank, here are the global GDP figures over the past four years: